 what is case hardening?

 Case hardening is a thermo-chemical process.
-Within the framework of this process, the surface layer of components is enriched with carbon (carburization), in order to improve the mechanical properties of the component surface layer.
+Within the framework of this process, the surface layer of components is enriched with carbon, through a method known as carburization.
+This process is utilized to improve the mechanical properties of the component surface layer.

-As a rule, case hardening comprises three working steps.
-In the first step, the workpieces are exposed to a carbon rich environment at a temperature of 800 to 1,050 °C. In the second step, the quenching takes place either directly from the application temperature or after intermediate cooling and reheating to a material-specific hardening temperature.
-The third step, the tempering treatment serves essentially to relieve the highest stresses in the material structure and to reduce sensitivity to grinding cracks.
+The process of case hardening typically involves the sequential steps of carburizing, hardening, and tempering.
+In the first step, the workpieces are exposed to a carbon-rich environment at a temperature ranging from 800 °C to 1,050 °C. The second step involves quenching, either directly from the carburizing temperature or after intermediate cooling and re-heating to a specific hardening temperature.
+The third step, tempering, is primarily aimed at relieving the highest stresses in the material structure and reducing the susceptibility to grinding cracks.

 workpiece before